Lucy the Elephant: Patenting and construction

 Initially named "Elephant Bazaar", the structure stands at 65 feet (19.7 m) in height, 60 feet (18.3 m) in length, and 18 feet (5.5 m) in width and weighs about 90 tons.
-It is listed as the 12th tallest statue in the United States.
+It is currently listed as the 12th tallest statue in the United States.
 Lucy was constructed with nearly one million pieces of wood, and required 200 kegs of nails, 4 tons of bolts and iron bars; 12,000 square feet of tin covers the exterior.
 There are 22 windows placed throughout the structure.

 Early use and sale

 Originally, Lafferty brought potential real estate customers to view parcels of land from Lucy's howdah (carriage).
 The howdah offers unique views of Margate, Atlantic City's skyline, the beach, and the Atlantic Ocean and it serves as an observation deck for modern day visitors during tours.

 The structure was sold to Anton Gertzen of Philadelphia in 1887 and remained in his family until 1970.
 Anton's daughter-in-law, Sophia Gertzen, reportedly dubbed the structure "Lucy the Elephant" in 1902.
-The shape of Lucy's head is characteristic of an Asian Elephant, and male elephants have tusks.
+The shape of Lucy's head is characteristic of an Asian elephant, but only males have tusks.
 Initially, the elephant was referred to as a male, but eventually became commonly known as a female.

 1900–1999

 Through the first half of the 20th century, Lucy served as a restaurant, business office, cottage, and tavern (the last closed by Prohibition).
 The building was depicted on many souvenir postcards, often referred to as "The Elephant Hotel of Atlantic City."
 (The actual hotel was in a nearby building, not inside the elephant.)

 By the 1960s, Lucy had fallen into disrepair and was scheduled for demolition.
-In 1969, Edwin T. Carpenter and a group of Margate citizens formed the Margate Civic Association, which later became the Save Lucy Committee under Josephine Harron and Sylvia Carpenter.
+In 1969, Edwin T. Carpenter and others formed the Margate Civic Association, which later became the Save Lucy Committee under Josephine Harron and Sylvia Carpenter.
 They were given a 30-day deadline to move the edifice or pay for its demolition.
-Various fund-raising events, the most successful a door-to-door canvass by volunteers, raised money.
+Lucy was spared through various fund-raising events, most notably a door-to-door canvassing campaign by volunteers.

-On July 20, 1970, Lucy was moved about 100 yards to the west-southwest to a city owned lot and completely refurbished.
-It took about seven hours to move Lucy to her new location but she remained closed to visitors until 1974 when structural repairs and upgrades were complete.
-The building's original wooden frame was buttressed with new steel, and the deteriorated howdah was replaced with a replica.
-A plug of green glass set into the howdah platform refracts light into Lucy's interior.
+On July 20, 1970, Lucy was moved to a city-owned lot, located about 100 yards away.
+The move took about seven hours and Lucy remained closed to the public for repairs until 1974.
+The restoration entailed supporting Lucy's original wooden frame with new steel and replacing the howdah.
+A plug of green glass was set into the howdah platform to refract light into Lucy's interior.

+In 1971, Lucy was added to both the NJRHP (New Jersey Register of Historic Places} and the NRHP (National Register of Historic Places).

-In 1976, Lucy was designated a National Historic Landmark, during the United States Bicentennial celebration.
+In 1976, Lucy was designated a National Historic Landmark during the United States Bicentennial celebration.